Mental Health

 Although there is undoubtedly a great need for more research on the psychological consequences of induced abortion, it is clear that women experience varying degrees of emotional distress after the procedure.

-The evidence outlined below shows that there are particular risk factors associated with the increased likelihood of developing severe and/or prolonged psychological sequelae as a result of having an abortion.
-Emotional harm from abortion is more likely when one or more of the following risk factors are present: (55)
+The evidence outlined below shows that there are particular risk factors associated with the increased likelihood of developing severe and/or prolonged psychological sequel as a result of having an abortion.

 1. prior history of mental illness